 Students are expected to maintain comparable health insurance coverage at all times during their waiver period.
-However, if a student’s health coverage is dropped, it is the student’s responsibility to contact Health Promotion Services to discuss her or his options.
+If a student's health coverage is dropped, it is the student's responsibility to contact Health Promotion Services to discuss their options.

 If a student waives in Fall, the waiver is good for Fall and Spring semesters.
 However, students, who waive in the spring semester, must waive again for the following Fall semester.
 Students who have waived the plan in a given year or semester are eligible to re-enroll in the USF-sponsored health plan for the following semester.
 These students must contact Health Promotion Service office to re-enroll in the USF sponsored health plan.

 The deadline to submit a health insurance waiver for the Fall Semester is September 1.
 The deadline for the Spring Semester is February 1.

 Students who commence their enrollment in the summer session are not automatically enrolled in and not billed for the University-sponsored health plan.
 These students must purchase the coverage online or apply for a waiver in order to comply with the USF health insurance policy.

 USF health insurance requirement, plan benefits, online waiver request form, waiver periods, and deadlines are published at www.usfca.edu/hps.
 For further information, please contact Health Promotion Services (HPS) at firstname.lastname@example.org or (415) 422-5797.

 The University of San Francisco requires evidence of two sets of MMR (measles, mumps, and rubella), Hepatitis B vaccination, and Tuberculosis testing for students in the following categories: